br1ckmann/project-template/README.md

     - `src/`
     *The "source" directory.
 That's the flesh and bone of your project.*
     *Here you will put all proprietary code that you use for your method.*
-    *Think about it this way: A script or notebook is just a way to tell your models what to do.
-Its goal is to link hyperparameters, data, and models in one spot.*
+    *Think about it this way: A script or notebook is just a way to tell your methods what to do.
+Its goal is to link hyperparameters, data, and methods in one spot.*
     *The key to effective and good programming is to keep all these building blocks separatly for as long as possible.*
-    *In the end, your main scripts or notebooks will only be a few lines, saying: Use this dataset, with that model and these hyperparameters, and calculate this metric.
+    *In the end, your main scripts or notebooks will only be a few lines, saying: Use this dataset, with that method and these hyperparameters, and calculate this metric.
 End of script.*
     *The* `src/` *directory has a few typical subfolders:*
         - `data/`
         *Scripts needed to load data from the* `data/` *directory.*